Serenarh/finalExamUncorrected/README.md

 Once this repo has been created on your GitHub, you can click on the button to `clone` it as usual.
 Once it's `clone`d to your local machine, kindly `cd` into the directory and **be sure to do:** `npm i` to build out 'node_modules'.
 This will provide you with some helpful tooling and linting.

 Now, enter `code .` to open this project in VS Code, and look for a prompt to 'install some extensions' once inside VS Code (in the bottom right of your screen).
 You should install these. 👍🏾

-Update this README and make any other initial changes or 🌱 files, etc. To help you do that, here's a [Markdown Guide](https://www.notion.so/codefinity/MarkDown-Guide-3c7aecdc1327437e9785cb9c1d277f42)